mancuso777/Lavarel-Angular-Restful-App/README.md

 # Lavarel-Angular-Restful-App

 A Lavarel-Angular-Restful Application

+Create and copy your files to the folder /public/import on your web server
+eg: /var/www/html/tewlfth/public/import

 to run the seeder run the command php artisan db:seed

+TODO: Create migrations script app/database/migrations/
+TODO: downloadImage and uploadImage functions

 #SQL

 CREATE SCHEMA `twelfthman` DEFAULT CHARACTER SET latin1 ;
 grant all on twelfthman.* to 'root' identified by 'root';
 CREATE TABLE `twelfthman`.`images` (